Trap-Neuter-Return

 TNR stabilizes community cat populations by stopping the breeding cycle.
 TNR improves cats’ lives and benefits public health by relieving them of the constant stresses of mating and pregnancy and vaccinating them against rabies.
 TNR stops disruptive mating behaviors like yowling, spraying, roaming, and fighting so cats and people can coexist peacefully.
 It stabilizes populations at manageable levels, by stopping the reproductive cycle.
 Over time, the natural cycle of attrition will maintain the stable numbers and any new cats to the colony will be sterilized.
 Lastly, TNR saves taxpayer’s money by reducing shelter intake, shelter euthanasia, and calls of concern to animal control.

-Ashe Humane Society is prepared to help citizens in cooperation with Ashe County Animal Control.
+Ashe Humane Society helps citizens/feral colonies (in Ashe County only) in cooperation with Ashe County Animal Control.
 ACAC can supply the citizens with humane cat traps and give advice how to set up the traps and lure the cats in the trap.
-Animal Control can also set you up with appointments with the monthly Foothills Spay and Neuter Transport Clinic, Right now it is up to citizens to foot the bill for each feral cat spay and neuter, ear tipping and rabies shot. ($40).